Cumberland University has been continuously chartered by the State of Tennessee since 1842.

 Requirement: "The institution publishes the locations and programs available at branch campuses, and other off-campus instructional locations, including those overseas operations at which students can enroll for a degree, along with a description of the programs and services available at each location."

-University Response: Cumberland University offers predominately all programs and coursework on the main campus in Lebanon (which includes the McFarland building).
-Selected coursework in the master of public service management program is offered in the community rooms at two police precincts in Nashville.
+University Response: Cumberland University offers programs and coursework predominantly on the main campus in Lebanon (which includes the McFarland building).
+Selected coursework in the Master of Public Service Management program (MSP) is offered in the community rooms at two police precincts in Nashville.

-Cumberland University offers dual enrollment coursework on the main campus in Lebanon and at several high schools in the county.
-Classes are offered at Wilson Central High School, Watertown High School, Mt.
-Juliet High School, and Mt.
+Cumberland University offers dual enrollment coursework on the main campus in Lebanon and at several high schools.
+Classes are offered at Wilson Central High School, Watertown High School, STEM Preparatory Academy, and Mt.
 Juliet Christian Academy.
-Cumberland University also provides dual enrollment courses for Lebanon High School, but the classes are taught on the Cumberland campus.
+Cumberland University also provides dual enrollment courses for Lebanon High School and Mt.
+Juliet High School, but the classes are taught on the Cumberland campus.
 No programs are offered entirely through dual enrollment.

-All students regardless of location are eligible to receive student support services in, but not limited to, counseling, disability services, library, academic advising, career planning, and tutoring/academic support, and those services can be accessed via the website at https://www.cumberland.edu/student-life/ or https://www.cumberland.edu/academics-2/academic-resources/.
-Direct questions about these services can be directed to the Dean of Students or to the Office of Academic Affairs.
+All students, regardless of location, are eligible to receive student support services in, but not limited to, counseling, disability services, the library, academic advising, career planning, and tutoring/academic support, and those services can be accessed via the website at http://www.cumberland.edu/student-life/ or http://www.cumberland.edu/academics-2/academic-resources/.
+Questions about these services can be directed to the Dean of Students or to the Office of Academic Affairs.